-Mastery of advanced level nursing skills and competencies for a variety of health care settings and the utilization of the nursing process as the foundation for all nursing interventions.
+Application of advanced level nursing skills and competencies in a variety of health care settings utilizing the nursing process as a problem-solving tool.
 The student must pass this course with at least an 80 in order to progress to the spring nursing semester.
 Two lecture and three laboratory hours per week.
 Prerequisite: BIOL 2401, BIOL 2402, PSYC 2301, PSYC 2314, VNSG 1323, and admission into the vocational nursing program.
 Lab Fee: \$24